Evercoder/culori/docs/api.md

 <a name="differenceHueNaive" href="#differenceHueNaive">#</a> culori.**differenceHueNaive**(_colorA_, _colorB_) &middot; [Source](https://github.com/evercoder/culori/blob/master/src/difference.js)

-For remaining color spaces (HWB), we consider hues numbers, but apply a _shortest path around the hue circle_ (analogous to [`fixupHueShorter`](#fixupHueShorter)).
+For remaining color spaces (HWB), we consider hues numbers, but apply a _shortest path around the hue circle_ (analogous to [`culori.fixupHueShorter`](#fixupHueShorter)).
 If you insist on using Euclidean distances on these spaces, you can use the `weights` to control the contribution of the hue difference towards the total difference.

 ### Nearest color(s)